ftramer/slalom/README.md

 # SLALOM
 **Fast, Verifiable and Private Execution of Neural Networks in Trusted Hardware.**

-SLALOM is a framework for accelerating Deep Neural Network evaluations in trusted hardware, by selectively outsourcing computations to an untrusted (but faster) colocated device while preserving the integrity and privacy of the computation.
+Slalom is a framework for accelerating Deep Neural Network evaluations in trusted hardware, by selectively outsourcing computations to an untrusted (but faster) colocated device while preserving the integrity and privacy of the computation.
-In its current implementation, SLALOM runs the evaluation of a neural network inside an Intel SGX enclave, and delegates the computation of all linear layers to an untrusted GPU on the same mahcine.
+In its current implementation, Slalom runs the evaluation of a neural network inside an Intel SGX enclave, and delegates the computation of all linear layers to an untrusted GPU on the same mahcine.

 This project is based on the following paper: